Growing WrestlingJoin NWCA

 - WCWA follow International Freestyle Rules.

-- WCWA members also compete in USAW Senior and Jr. Fila events.
+- WCWA members also compete in USAW Senior and Jr. UWW events.

-- WCWA college recruiting fare is held during the USAW Girls Folkstyle National.
+- WCWA college recruiting fair is held during the USAW Girls Folkstyle National.

 - WCWA members must follow eligibility rules similar to NCAA and NAIA rules.